About the AARG-D research grant

 - Purchase and care of laboratory animals

-- Computer equipment if used strictly for data collection (require prior approval)
+- Computer software if used strictly for data collection (requires prior approval)

-- Salary for the principal investigator, scientific (including post-doctoral fellows) and technical staff (including laboratory technicians and administrative support related directly to the funded project)
+- Salary for the principal investigator (PI), scientific (including postdoctoral fellows) and technical staff (including laboratory technicians and administrative support directly related to the funded grant)

 - Rent for laboratory/office space